mxagar/diffusion-examples/ddpm/blog_post.md

 > Discriminative models learn to predict concrete values of a data sample (e.g., a class or a value), whereas generative models learn the data distribution and are able to sample it.
 > Additionally, this sampling can often be conditioned by a prompt.

-## Types of Image Generation Models
+## Types of Image Generation Approaches

-There are three main families of generative models for image generation:
+There are three main families of generative approaches for image generation:

 - Variational Autoencoders (VAEs)
 - Generative Adversarial Networks (GANs)